 - A method of modifying a target DNA comprising contacting the target DNA with a CRISPR/Cas9 complex where the crRNA and tracrRNA are covalently linked by intervening nucleotides (single guide RNA)

-In the USA the CVC portfolio currently contains 37 issued or allowed and 37 pending patents which include claims to the following:
+The CVC portfolio contains issued, allowed and pending patents which include claims to the following:

 - Compositions and methods of using Cas9 with a guide RNA to form a CRISPR/Cas9 complex that binds a specified DNA sequence